How to manage a Tesla trade, with CNBC's Sara Eisen and the Options Action traders.» Read More

 Howard Silverblatt of S&P Dow Jones Indices explains why the fundamentals of the market still look promising.
 With CNBC's Bertha Coombs and the Futures Now Traders.

 The S&P hits a record high.
 What it means and the market's next move, with Howard Silverblatt, S&P Dow Jones Indices, CNBC's Bertha Coombs and the Futures Now Traders, Jeff Kilburg and Scott Nations, both at the CME.

-CNBC's Jim Cramer explains why he is watching shares of Micron Technology.
+CNBC's Jim Cramer explains why he is watching Mobileye and Wendy's.

 Jim Cramer explains what to watch ahead of the open, including DSW and GT Advanced Technologies.
 Cramer also reveals some undervalued stocks that took the S&P to 2,000.

 The Fast Money traders share their final trades of the day.

 Proteus Digital Health has created an ingestible sensor that will track drug activity and send the data to mobile devices.
 Andrew Thompson, CEO and co-founder, explains.